Complete and competitive financial markets in a complex world: Introduction.

-We should make clear that, although it is indeed natural and appropriate on a general ground, to interpret the extension of markets as the effect of financial innovation, we do not model the strategic behaviour of intermediaries, as done, e.g., by Allen and Gale \cite{allen_gale} or Bisin \cite{bisin}.
+We should make clear that, although it is indeed natural and appropriate on a general ground, to interpret the extension of markets as the effect of financial innovation, an explicit model of the strategic behaviour of intermediaries, such as Allen and Gale \cite{allen_gale} or Bisin \cite{bisin}, is beyond the scope of the present work.
 We rather study the properties of pricing functions described as a sublinear functional on the space of traded assets' payoffs.
 The non linearity of prices captures the non competitive nature of financial markets as well as the role of other market imperfections.

-In addition to market power, our model departs from traditional financial literature inasmuch as it lacks of any particular mathematical structure, topological or measure theoretic.
-In particular, following the thread of our previous papers \cite{MAFI_2008} and \cite{ECTH_2017}, we do not assume the existence of any exogenously given probability measure.
-Although this choice implies giving up the powerful artillery of stochastic analysis, particularly in continuous time, it permits, we believe, a better understanding of how financial markets work in a context of unrestricted complexity.
-A thorough discussion of the reasons supporting this choice may be found in \cite{MAFI_2008}.

 In recent years there have been several papers in which the assumption of a given reference probability is relaxed, if not abandoned.
 Riedel \cite{riedel} (and more recently Burzoni, Riedel and Soner \cite{burzoni_riedel_soner}) suggests that an alternative approach to finance should be based on the concept of Knightian uncertainty.
 A typical implication of this approach is that a multiplicity of probability priors is given -- rather than a single one.
 Some authors, including Bouchard and Nutz \cite{bouchard_nutz}, interpret this multiplicity as an indication of {\it model uncertainty}, a situation in which each prior probability corresponds to a different model that possesses all the traditional properties but in which it is unknown which of the models should be considered the correct one.
-An exemplification is the paper by Epstein and Ji \cite{epstein_ji} in which model uncertainty simply translates into ambiguity concerning the volatility parameter.
+An exemplification is the paper by Epstein and Ji \cite{epstein_ji} in which model uncertainty translates into ambiguity concerning the volatility parameter.
 Other papers, among which the ones by Davis and Hobson \cite{davis_hobson} and by Acciaio et al \cite{acciaio_et_al}, take the sample space to consist of all of the trajectories of some underlying asset and study the prices of options written thereon based on a path by path or {\it model-free} definition of arbitrage.